History of North Georgia College and State University: Rogers years

-With the enactment of the GI bill, end of the war, and Georgia emerging out of economic depression North Georgia College was bound to grow.
-Rogers had proven that his plans for the physical nature of campus were adequate and he was dedicated to improving the faculty.
-The college would offer two degrees: bachelor of arts and science.
-Majors at the time were English, business, education, psychology, chemistry, biology, math, physics/radio, history, romance languages, and physical training.
-With the addition of US 19 to Atlanta and GA 60 to Gainesville the college became more accessible.
-Although the college had just expanded its on-campus housing and had an available pool of students to draw from enrollment stagnated due to a lack of housing.
+With the enactment of the GI bill at the end of World War II, and Georgia emerging out of economic depression, North Georgia College was bound to grow.
+Rogers had proven that his plans for the physical campus were adequate, and he was dedicated to improving the faculty.
+The college now offered a four-year curriculum and bachelor of arts and science degrees.
+Majors at the time were English, business, education, psychology, chemistry, biology, math, physics/radio, history, Romance languages, and physical training.
+With the addition of highways US 19 to Atlanta and GA 60 to Gainesville, the college became more accessible.
+Although the college had just expanded its on-campus housing and had an available pool of students to draw from, enrollment nonetheless stagnated due to a lack of housing.

 Hoag years

 Merritt E. Hoag was named president in 1949 and served until 1970.
-Lewis Hall, a dormitory for women was completed in 1951 and was named for Willie B. Lewis the first female graduate of the college.
-Gaillard Hall was completed in 1953 as a barracks for the corps.
-It was named after Benjamin Palmer Gaillard a member of the faculty from 1874 to 1930.
+Lewis Hall, a dormitory for women, was completed in 1951 and was named for Willie B. Lewis, the first female graduate of the college.
+Gaillard Hall was completed in 1953 as a barracks for the college's ROTC.
+It was named after Benjamin Palmer Gaillard, a member of the faculty from 1874 to 1930.
 A second wing was added to Gaillard Hall in 1961.
-The President's House was also erected in 1953 behind Gaillard Hall.
-Memorial hall was next to be completed a large gymnasium with a stage and armory it was named in honor of graduates who had served in the military.
-During the 1950s citizens of Dahlonega provided gold for the state capitol building to be gold leafed.
-Inspired by the results a similar project was started to gold leaf the steeple of Price Memorial.
+The President's House was erected in 1953 behind Gaillard Hall.
+Memorial Hall was next to be completed, and included a large gymnasium with a stage and armory.
+It was named in honor of graduates who had served in the military.
+During the 1950s, the citizens of Dahlonega provided gold for the state capitol building in Atlanta to be gold leafed.
+Inspired by the results, a similar project was started to gold leaf the steeple of Price Memorial.
 The project wasn't complete until the 1970s.
-A new academic building was completed in 1965 and was named Dunlap Hall after Edgar Brown Dunlap Charmian of the Board of Regents.
-Another boys dormitory was added and an annex to Lewis Hall was added in 1966.
-The dorm was called Sirmon's hall after John Sirmons Registrar and Dean from 1932 until 1949.
-When former president Jonathan Clark Rogers died in 1967 the science building was renamed Rogers Hall in his honor.
-Cadet enrollment stagnated during the 1960s because of US involvement in Vietnam.
+A new academic building was completed in 1965 and was named Dunlap Hall after Edgar Brown Dunlap, Charmian of the Board of Regents.
+Another men's dormitory was added, and an annex to Lewis Hall was opened in 1966.
+The dorm was called Sirmons Hall after John Sirmons, the college's registrar and dean from 1932 until 1949.
+When former president Jonathan Clark Rogers died in 1967, the science building was renamed Rogers Hall in his honor.
+Cadet enrollment stagnated during the 1960s with growing U.S. involvement in Vietnam.
 A new student center was built in 1969 and was eventually named for President Hoag.
-In 1950 the old college farm ceased to be cultivated and was renovated to Pine Valley Recreation Area.
-It is still used by the campus for recreation and a simulated grenade course used by the corps.
+In 1950, the old college farm ceased to be cultivated and was renovated to become the Pine Valley Recreation Area.
+It is still used by the college for recreation, and includes a simulated grenade course used by the ROTC.